humabhutti05/Stopwatch/README.md

 I built this app with a focus on performance and responsiveness, ensuring it works seamlessly on various devices and screen sizes.
 It's a testament to my dedication to creating functional and visually appealing web applications.

-Check out the Stopwatch App in action and explore more of my projects to see how I can contribute to your next web development endeavor!

----

-Feel free to customize this description to match the specific features and design of your Stopwatch App project.
-Your portfolio description should effectively highlight the key aspects of the project and demonstrate your skills as a React.js developer.